h-pai/LLM-tool-orchestrator/README.md

 # 🧭 Date Assistant

-A lightweight example of a **tool-based AI assistant framework** that plans and executes tool calls based on user input.
+A minimal but powerful example of building a tool-based AI assistant — where the LLM is responsible only for planning, not execution.
+The assistant converts user input into a clear list of tool calls (with arguments), and the backend executes them safely.
+This pattern makes assistants predictable, debuggable, and modular, enabling developers to add new tools without retraining or restructuring the model.
 Built using components inspired by [chatbot-ui-lite](https://github.com/mckaywrigley/chatbot-ui-lite).

 ---